 - dark grey or black traditional school trousers, black or grey shorts (Not leggings, jeans or cropped trousers.)

-- white or red plain polo shirts, blouses or shirts of a length suitable to be tucked in;
+- white polo shirts, blouses or shirts of a length suitable to be tucked in;

 - red and white summer dresses;

-- red school sweatshirts or plain red cardigans;
+- red school sweatshirt or red cardigan with the school logo;

 - white, red or grey socks or tights;